Abdulla-Almarzooqi/drowsiness_detection/README.md

 ### Demo

 To run the demo for LLaVA, simply follow the instructions stated in `llava_demo.ipynb` which can be found under the folder `Demo`.
-Note the the prompt has to be written in a specific format, which is specified within the notebook.
+Note the the prompt has to be written in a specific format, which is specified in the notebook.

 ### Prediction and Evaluation